BlueStamp-Engineering-2022/Arav_BSE_Project/index.md

 ![IMG_3374](https://user-images.githubusercontent.com/107636256/174343360-5205d995-5982-4d61-a0ca-3b9098cd22a9.jpg)

 # Modifications
 My modifications for my project are a Buzzer Piezo and improvents to my app.
 I added a buzzer so everytime I pressed the OPEN or CLOSE buttons it would play it a beep indicating that I had Opened or Closed the lock.
 I struglled a bit when adding the tone() code into my main code.
 Instead of putting my tone commands into my substrinng code, I created a seperate void function for it called playSound() and added that into the subtring function.
 After I had made that change, It started working.
 I may add an actual speaker later on so I can play actual music instead having to create audio.
-Another modification I did was make my app better.
-I fixed the "Disconnect" button.
-Now it

 # Final Milestone